DiogorPinheiro/DoIHave/README.md

 DoIHave was made for those who, just like me, can't remember all the books or CD's that they have.
 This can be a huge hassle if you want to buy more but you're not sure if you already have it (yes, that happens!!).

 With it's very simple and intuitive interface, DoIHave allows the user to easily manage all these items.
-You just have to insert all things that you want, with their respective category, and then you can just search for it.
+You just have to insert all the things that you want, with their respective category, and then you can just search for it.

 This app allows you to:
   - Insert Item